M. Ibrahim and the Flowers of the Koran: Plot summary

 The book begins with a young Moïse, commonly referred to as Momo, preparing to search for a prostitute.
-It is written as a reflection of his childhood, and he notes that he was only thirteen years old at the time, but his height and his weight made him look older.
+It is written as a reflection of his childhood, and he notes that he was only eleven years old at the time, but his height and his weight made him look older.
 He breaks his piggy bank open, takes his money, and heads outside to the Rue de Paradis (Paradise Street, or Heaven Street), to find a prostitute.
 The book is set in a real district of 1960s Paris, which is described in detail.
 Momo always stops by the shop of the Turkic grocer, Mr. Ibrahim, and often shoplifts.
 After his stop in this small shop, he sets out to find a prostitute, but is turned down several times for lack of identification.
 Finally, he finds one who will offer her services, and they head off together.
 Momo forgets to bring a gift for the girl, and runs home to get his teddy bear, a final link to his childhood.

 As the book progresses, Momo speaks to Mr. Ibrahim more and more.
 Mr. Ibrahim shows Momo how to save the precious little money his father gives him, by buying day-old bread and reheating it, filling bottles of Bordeaux with a cheaper variety, buying cheaper ingredients, etc. and also teaches him the art of smiling, which subsequently gets him out of trouble quite often.
 Momo's father hardly notices a difference in these new ingredients.